eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 * `Integer` represents signed integers,
 * `Float` represents floating point approximations to the real numbers,
-* `Whole` represents arbitrary-precision signed integers, and
-* `Decimal` represents arbitrary-precision and arbitrary-scale decimals.

-`Integer` and `Float` have 64-bit precision by default.
+The number of bits or precision on these types depends on whether you're compiling Ceylon code for Java or for JavaScript.
+When compiling for Java they have 64-bit precision by default.
 Eventually, you'll be able to specify that a value has 32-bit precision by annotating it `small`.
 But note that this annotation is really just a hint that the compiler is free to ignore (and it currently does).